massalabs/massa/docs/technical-doc/storage.md

 **All subsequent instances of `Storage` used throughout the program should always be clones of that instance.**

 There are two ways of cloning an instance of `Storage`:
-* `storage.clone()` will clone an existing instance and claim all the local references to objects that the initial instance held
+* `storage.clone()` will clone an existing instance and claim all the references to objects that the initial instance held
-* `storage.clone_without_refs()` will clone an existing instance but the resulting instance will not hold any local references to objects
+* `storage.clone_without_refs()` will clone an existing instance but the resulting instance will not hold any references to objects

 ### Adding an element to the global shared object store